+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 There are two types of Tibetan Mastiffs: Lion Mastiff and Tiger Mastiff.

-The Lion Mastiff’s head has more than 5 cm long hair, ears, and neck hair.
+The Lion Mastiff’s head has more than 5 cm long, ears, and neck hair.
 On the other hand, the Tiger Mastiff’s length of hair on the head is medium or short compared to the Lion Mastiff, but the head and neck are without mane or very short.

 Tiger Mastiff’s general hair colour is pure black or brown-red, but the Tiger Mastiff’s head is more significant than the Lion Mastiff, with a wider mouth and a shorter nose.